 Our Assemble products and service is the UK's only manufacturer of standardised textiles accessories and apparel from (almost) any fabric supplied by our clients.

-The Assemble manufacturing service is built on the key principles of:
+The KC Manufacturing service is built on the key principles of:

 - Lean manufacturing